-If you do chose to attend a paralegal or legal assistant program, this is our advice to you:
+If you do choose to attend a paralegal or legal assistant program, this is our advice to you:

-- Be prepared for rejection.
 It may take a long time to find a job after graduation.
 Do not get discouraged.
-You will need to be resilient and keep applying to many law firms even if you have been unsuccessful in all of your prior interviews.
+You will need to be resilient and keep applying to many law firms even if you have been unsuccessful in all of your previous interviews.

-- Be prepared for abuse from clients.
 It is not uncommon to be treated poorly by clients.
 If the lawyers are unable to take their call or ask you to relay a message, the client may take their frustration out on you.
 You may hear something along the lines of “I’m paying for a lawyer not to talk to their assistant.”
 Learning how to deal with abusive clients gets easier with experience.
+Hang in there!